 Terry Donnelly, President and COO of ComEd, focuses on what utilities should be doing now to be prepared for tomorrow and what ComEd has done through innovation and smart investments.

-Reid Harvey, Director of the U.S. EPA’s Clean Air Markets Division, shares insights about the Cross-State Air Pollution Rule (CSAPR) and Clean Power Plan (CPP) program.
+Reid Harvey, Director of the U.S. EPA’s Clean Air Markets Division, provides the impacts of the Cross-State Air Pollution Rule (CSAPR) and Clean Power Plan (CPP) program.

 John Kinsman, Senior Director, Environment at EEI, shares insights on transitioning the electric power sector, including clean air issues at the federal and state levels, evolving power generation sources and technology advances.

-“To update the energy industry the new administration’s changes that impact utilities and energy companies, EUEC is hosting three timely follow-up conferences this year with valuable information on the status of rules and the changing environment”, said Dr. Prabhu Dayal, Chairman, EUEC.
-“It also provides a professional networking opportunity with speakers and exhibitors, all remotely accessible”.
+“To provide current updates on the new administration’s changes that impact utilities and energy industry, EUEC is hosting three timely follow-up conferences this year with valuable information on the status of rules and the changing environment,” said Dr. Prabhu Dayal, Chairman, EUEC.
+“It also provides a professional networking opportunity with speakers and exhibitors, all remotely accessible year-round.”

-EUEC to Host Online Virtual Conference Speaker Series this year on June 15-17, August 17-19 and October 26-28.
+EUEC to Host Quarterly Virtual Conference Speaker Series this year on June 15-17, August 17-19 and October 26-28.
 Click here to register.

 About Energy, Utility & Environment Conference (EUEC)